LocaleChoiceLisbonAlfama

 What is Alfama known for?

 Alfama is Lisbon's oldest neighbourhood — Moorish alleys, Sao Jorge Castle, and the most concentrated fado scene in Portugal.
-For a Culture Seeker it is visually extraordinary with the Tagus glittering below every viewpoint Local detail: Alfama at 8am is entirely locals.
+For a Food Lover it is visually extraordinary with the Tagus glittering below every viewpoint Local detail: Alfama at 8am is entirely locals.
 By 10am tour groups arrive — stay the night to see it empty.

 How do I get from Lisbon airport to Alfama?